roweyerboat/dsc-postgrad-reviewing-presentation-content-exercises/README.md

 ## Introduction

 Before you work on your own materials, let's revisit the messy presentation materials to examine the impact of reviewing project content.
 This lesson is a quiz that will require you to review the presentation through the lens of refining the presentation content.
-Take time to think through the quiz questions before reviewing the answers in Part 2!
+Take time to think through the questions before reviewing the `solution` branch on github with the answers.

 ## Objectives